Fiveable

 Huh?
 What the Heck Does This Mean?

 In terms of what this means, it means we are 95% confident that the true population proportion of high school students who pass their math class is between 0.66125 and 0.84463.
-Notice that both of our endpoints are decimals less than 1.
-This is because we are estimating a proportion, which is always between 0 and 1.
-Anytime we are calculating any type of proportion, our answer should always be between 0 and 1.
+Because we are estimating a proportion, the true population proportion is between 0 and 1.
+However, using the normal-approximation method, a calculated confidence interval can occasionally extend slightly below 0 or above 1.
+This does not invalidate the interval; interpret it in context (and, if desired, acknowledge that the parameter itself must be between 0 and 1).

 Interpretation Templates